25 Free Indoor Places to Play in Indianapolis (and Nearby)

 Indiana State Police Museum

-Kid Central at Central Library (formerly The Learning Curve)
+Kid Central at Central Library

-Location: 40 E St Clair St, Indianapolis, IN 46204
+Location: 40 E. St. Clair St., Indianapolis, IN 46204

-Carmel Clay Public Library
+Carmel Clay Public Library Main Library

-Location: 425 E Main Street, Carmel, IN 46032
+Location: 425 E. Main St., Carmel, IN 46032

 Fort Ben Branch Library

-Location: 9330 E 56th St, Indianapolis, IN 46216
+Location: 9330 E. 56th St., Indianapolis, IN 46216

 Children’s area at the Fort Ben Branch Library in Indianapolis, Indiana

-Bonus: Retail & Mall Play Stops (free, great for errands)
+Retail and Mall Play Stops

-• IKEA Fishers Småland: 11400 IKEA Way, Fishers, IN 46037 – Free supervised play with requirements and time limits.
+• IKEA Fishers SmÃ¥land: 11400 IKEA Way, Fishers, IN 46037.
+SmÃ¥land is a free supervised play area for IKEA customers, with height and restroom independence requirements.

 About the Author